miso-lims/miso-lims/docs/admin/site-configuration.md

 Defaults to `true` if unspecified.
 Set to `false` to hide the volume column when bulk creating/editing libraries.

+### `miso.display.bulk.receiptQc`

+Defaults to `true` if unspecified.
+Set to `false` to hide the Receipt Confirmed, Receipt QC Passed, and Receipt QC Note columns on bulk create/edit pages.

+### `miso.display.bulk.requisition`

+Defaults to `true` if unspecified.
+Set to `false` to hide the Requisition Alias, Requisition, and Assay columns on bulk create/edit pages.

+### `miso.display.bulk.qcStatus`

+Defaults to `true` if unspecified.
+Set to `false` to hide the QC Status and QC Note columns on bulk create/edit pages.
+If hidden, consider also setting `miso.defaults.bulk.detailedQcStatus`.

+### `miso.display.bulk.matrixBarcode`

+Defaults to `true` if unspecified.
+Set to `false` to hide the Matrix Barcode column on bulk create/edit pages.

+### `miso.display.bulk.discarded`

+Defaults to `true` if unspecified.
+Set to `false` to hide the Discarded column on bulk create/edit pages.

+### `miso.defaults.bulk.detailedQcStatus`

+Default QC status to apply on bulk create/edit pages.
+Set to the description of a QC status (e.g.
+"Ready").
+When the QC Status column is visible, this pre-selects the value but the user can change it.
+When the QC Status column is hidden via `miso.display.bulk.qcStatus`, this value is applied automatically on save.

 ## Index Checking

 ### `miso.pools.strictIndexChecking`